-Bideawee, which means 'stay a while' in Scottish, was founded more than 117 years ago.
+Bideawee, which means 'stay a while' in Scottish, was founded in 1903.
 Explore our history!

 After a trip to Paris, where Bideawee's founder Mrs. Flora D'Auby Jenkins Kibbe, witnessed the unique work of the Barrone d’Herpents Dog Refuge, she transplanted the idea of a "no kill" shelter to NYC, and by the end of 1903, she was operating a similar program out of a small building near her home in Manhattan.

 With the help of a group of visionary women including Kate M. Hofstra, Alicia S. Grant, Carolyn S. Muhleman, Mary T. Whicher, Laura B. Dunk, Content Aline Johnson, and Mrs. Flora D'Auby Jenkins Kibbe, Bideawee was officially incorporated as a not-for-profit (501(c)3) organization.

 Bideawee opened it's first shelter in Manhattan at the location of our current headquarters on 38th Street and 1st Avenue.
 At the time, unwanted animals were often drowned in the East River, so Mrs. Kibbe chose the Manhattan location for its proximity to the river.

 Mrs. Kibbe believed that pets were family and created The Pet Memorial Park in Wantagh as a final resting place for cherished pets.

 Bideawee opened it's Adoption Center in Westhampton to serve pets and the people who love them on Long Island.

 Bideawee launched one of America’s first animal-assisted therapy programs to bring the benefits of the human-animal bond to vulnerable populations.